leanswift/leanswift.github.io/supplierportal/src/pages/20.2.0/usermanual-supplierportal-advise-notify-admin.md

 ![Supplier portal banner](../../../../images/banner-supplier-portal.jpg)

-# Version 20.2.0 - Advise/Notify User Manual - Admin User
+# Version 20.2.0 - Advise/Notify User Manual - Admin

 This Add-on is used to Advise and/or Notify PO lines and should be used along with Supplier Portal

+# Advise
 Image

 ### Can Advise PO before confirm: